phproberto/joomla-entity/README.md

 	}
 ```

-which will use current code in development mode.
+which will use the current code in development mode.

-With the first stable version I will publish a repository that will contain a library extension that can be installed on any Joomla! site and included in third part extension packages.
+With the first stable version I will publish a repository that will contain a library extension that can be installed on any Joomla! site and included in third party extension packages.

 ## Documentation <a id="documentation"></a>